-We further apply the explainability technique to the pre-trained MetricFMRI model that was trained for fingerprinting, by calculating the gradients w.r.t cosine similarity score between a population of pairs of sequences associated with different subjects.
+We further apply the explainability technique to the pre-trained MetricFMRI model that was trained for fingerprinting.
+We modify the calculation of the gradients to operate w.r.t. the cosine between a population of pairs of sequences associated with different subjects.
 Then, we infer a score for each region as described above.
 The obtained scores estimate the importance of each region w.r.t. the fingerprinting prediction.
-We observe that sub-cortical and temporal regions are associated with the highest scores, indicating that the fingerprinting training reinforces the model to specialize in those regions, that are also known to be correlated with stress.
-More details about the explainability method can be found in appendix A.
+We observe that subcortical and temporal regions are associated with the highest scores, indicating that the fingerprinting training reinforces the model to specialize in those regions, that are also known to be correlated with stress.
+More details about the explainability method and full results can be found in the supplementary.